The information of Preventing with Experts' pipeline is only aimed at veterinary medical professionals.

 BRUCELLOSIS

-The best prophylactic tool to control the disease in endemic areas through mass vaccination programs
+The best prophylactic tool for conjunctival administration to control brucellosis in endemic areas through mass vaccination programs in cattle.

-In addition to its high zoonotic impact, Brucellosis is a major cause of abortion and infertility in cattle, which results in significant economic losses for farmers.
-Vaccination is the most practical and effective tool to reduce the incidence of brucellosis in endemic areas.
+In addition to its high zoonotic impact, brucellosis is a major cause of miscarriage and infertility in cattle, which results in significant economic losses for farmers.
+Vaccination is the most effective prevention method to reduce the incidence of brucellosis in endemic areas.

-B19 CZV OCULAR is a freeze-dried suspension of the live Brucella abortus strain 19 vaccine (also called B-19 strain) in the smooth phase for the immunization of cattle against Brucellosis induced either by Brucella abortus or Brucella melitensis.
+B19 CZV OCULAR is a freeze-dried suspension of the live Brucella abortus strain B-19 in the smooth phase for the immunization of cattle against brucellosis induced either by Brucella abortus or Brucella melitensis.

 Manufactured in compliance with OIE and EU standards, B19 CZV OCULAR is the first anti-brucellosis vaccine registered for conjunctival administration to cattle.